maaaakks/imagepawn/README.md

 # ImagePawn

-> **Convert any on‑screen chessboard into a ready‑to‑use FEN string—in a single click.**
+> **Convert any on‑screen chessboard into a ready‑to‑use FEN string - in a single click.**

 Whether you’re analysing a screenshot from social media, a live broadcast, or a training video, ImagePawn extracts the complete FEN in one click.
 Running on mobilenetv3 which can achieve real-time speed inference.